Cloud

 It does not really make sense to talk about frameworks and planning for assessments until the testing scope is understood.
 From a practitioner’s perspective, before we can even start planning a risk or compliance assessment, we must identify two critical factors to determine scope.
 In fact, Coalfire’s standard practice is to walk through these factors before every assessment.

-First, the assessor must understand and document which controls, standards, practices, parameters, and requirements will be applied to the assessment.
-For the Controlled Unclassified Information (CUI) program these are covered in NIST Special Publication 800-171.
+First, the assessor must understand and document which controls, standards, practice, parameters, and requirements will be applied to the assessment.
+For the Controlled Unclassified Information (CUI) program, these are covered in NIST Special Publication 800-171.
 Additionally, requirements that relate to cybersecurity are spelled out in DoD contracts and their prescribed Defense Federal Acquisition Regulation Supplement (DFARS) clauses.
 These standards, controls, practices, parameters and requirements allow the assessor to determine the depth of an assessment.
 Breadth is primarily determined by the second critical factor: the boundary.

 For that second factor, assessors scope their assessment within the bounds of an imaginary line around the components, from the standpoints of organization and data flow.
 This is the assessment boundary.
 Anything that crosses this imaginary line and connects to something else will be characterized against risk and compliance.
 Interconnection security agreements, discovery scanning, dataflow diagrams, firewall rules, and customer responsibility matrices are just a few of the artifacts that can help define the assessment boundary.